 \subsubsection{An Example to Demonstrate Factors Influencing Distinguishability}

-We consider an RL problem example with planning step $H=2$ and two policies $\pi_0$ and $\pi_1$ as shown in figure~\ref{fig:example}.
-The first step $h=1$ has only one state $s_0$ with three actions $\{a_1, a_2, a_3\}$ and the MDP will always initialize to $s_0$.
+We consider an RL problem example with planning step $H=2$ and two policies $\pi_0$ and $\pi_1$ as shown in Figure~\ref{fig:example}.
+The first step $h=1$ has only one state $s_0$ with three actions $\{a_1, a_2, a_3\}$, and the MDP will always initialize to $s_0$.
 The second step consists of four states $\{s_1, s_2, s_3, s_4\}$, and each state only has one action.
 The true reward of the MDP depends on the state on the second planning step, and since the planning step $H=2$, the transition only happens when the agent chooses an action at state $s_0$ in the first planning step $h=1$.
 If action $a_1$ is chosen in $s_0$, the state deterministically transits to $s_1$ with reward $r(s_1) = 1$.
 If action $a_2$ is chosen, the state deterministically transits to $s_2$ with reward $r(s_2) = 2$.
 If action $a_3$ is chosen, the state transits to $s_3$ with probability $0.2$ and reward $r(s_3) = 5$, or it transits to $s_4$ with probability $0.8$ and reward $r(s_4) = 0$.

-For simplicity of demonstration, we assume the link function $\sigma(\cdot)$ of panelists is the $0$-$1$ step function, i.e., the panelists would deterministically prefer the trajectory batch with a larger average return.
+For simplicity of demonstration, we assume the link function $\sigma(\cdot)$ is the $0$-$1$ step function, i.e., the oracles would deterministically prefer the trajectory batch with a larger average return.
 Even though this link function is not smooth or strictly increasing, we can construct a series of smooth and strictly increasing link functions, such as logistic functions, to approximate it, and the step function is the limit of such a series of approximating functions.
 We consider two policies $\pi_0$ and $\pi_1$, where the only difference is the strategy on the first planning step when choosing actions at state $s_0$.
-Policy $\pi_0$ chooses $a_1$ deterministically, so the state will always transit to $s_1$.
+Policy $\pi_0$ chooses $a_1$ deterministically, so the state will always transition to $s_1$.
 Policy $\pi_1$ randomizes between $a_2$ and $a_3$.
 Specifically, it chooses $a_2$ on state $s_0$ with probability $\varepsilon$ and chooses action $a_3$ with probability $1-\varepsilon$.
-We also assume the batch size $D=1$, i.e., for each policy, we sample one trajectory $\tau_0 \sim \pi_0$ and $\tau_1\sim \pi_1$ and then query a panelist for feedback.
+We also assume the batch size $D=1$, i.e., for each policy, we sample one trajectory $\tau_0 \sim \pi_0$ and $\tau_1\sim \pi_1$ and then query an oracle for feedback.

 We can easily verify that the value function of $\pi_0$ is $V(\pi_0)=1$ since it is the state that deterministically transits to $s_1$ with reward $1$.
-For policy $\pi_1$, we can also calculate its value function as:
+For policy $\pi_1$, we can also calculate its value function: